M0arta/R-Coding/README.md

-# R-Coding
+# R-Coding Project Proposal

-Clone of the R class materials
+The